 - Spinach does not like hot weather or dry conditions; plant at the correct time for your climate.

-- Mulch plants with compost to retain moisture and keep plants growing well.
+- Mulch plants to retain moisture and keep plants growing well.

 - If leaf miners or other pests are an issue, use row covers for prevention.